 Toxic relationships exist.
 Putting an end to that before it becomes more harmful is healthy and empowering.
 Don’t be afraid to cut out someone who is making you feel insecure or is casting negative light onto you.
 Feel your feelings in these situations.
 Lean on your support people to help you over the rough patch.

 There are no rules when it comes to dating and how people behave in relationships.
-If you’re having difficulty making sense of or struggling to dip your toes into the dating pool again, let’s talk it through!
+If you’re having difficulty making sense of or struggling to dip your toes into the dating pool again, contact me about relationship counseling and let’s talk it through!